 The decision SOWMA has made to persist in tutoring the child, even if they leave the shelter, is the secret to their success and delivers long-term results that School on Wheels desires with every student.
 Cheryl is most concerned about being able to provide academic stability throughout the child’s entire education.
 Cheryl put it this way:

 Recently I invited my little neighbor friends over some wear Love® fun.
-Who wants to jump on my bed?
-Plant some flowers?
+Who wants to plant some flowers?
 Sit in a bird bath?
 Eat some ice cream??
 Five of the cutest, sweetest little girls arrived with buns and bows, put on their wear Love® t shirts and off they went.
-They jumped on the bed, wandered around the yard, held hands, planted flowers and sat together in my garden chair.
+They wandered around the yard, held hands, planted flowers and sat together in my garden chair.
 They talked and laughed.. fully engaged and in the moment.
 Fun.
 Kind.
 Pure.
 It looked a lot like love.